ginstrom/paladin-novel/manuscript/chapter-15.md

 "Twenty mounted, maybe more following on foot," Pell reported.
 "Mixed group—some look like soldiers, others like civilians.
 And there's something else."
 He handed the spyglass to Gond.
 "Look at the rear guard."

 Gond adjusted the focus and felt his breath catch.
 Bringing up the rear of the column was a sight that defied belief—a massive siege engine being pulled by a team of oxen, its bronze-reinforced frame gleaming in the morning sun.
+The machine stood nearly twice the height of a man, its throwing arm crafted from laminated wood strips bound with iron bands.
+Counterweight stones hung in a mesh of chains and pulleys, while the frame itself was inscribed with dwarven runes that seemed to pulse with their own inner light.
 And beside it, directing its movement with the casual expertise of a master craftsman, was a dwarf even larger than Thorek.

 "Grimjaw Ironforge," Thorek breathed, his voice filled with something between awe and disbelief.
 "What in Turin's name is he doing here?"